 High levels of population growth are projected to continue, particularly in the north of the municipality.
 The challenge for growth areas is to match this rate of development with appropriate infrastructure provision.
 Job creation is likely to be slower than population growth, highlighting the need to address transport capacity issues in line with population growth to provide access to employment.
-During morning and evening peak times, journey to work trips stretch the capability of the network in both growth and established areas with congestion highest along Cooper Street and Epping Road-High Street corridor.
+During morning and evening peak times, journey to work trips stretch the capability of the network in both growth and established areas with congestion highest along Cooper Street and the Epping Road/High Street corridor.

 Employment in the municipality is concentrated in the Cooper Street employment area in Epping (near the Hume Freeway), in Epping Central and South Morang and in the Thomastown industrial area adjacent to the Metropolitan Ring Road.
 The majority of existing jobs generated are from small businesses, with 25 per cent of all businesses involved in manufacturing.
 The growth of local employment is key to addressing traffic congestion within the City.
 Local jobs take the pressure off congested road networks, particularly those that are centred around public transport hubs such as Epping Central, Plenty Valley Town Centre and the future Mernda Town Centre.
-The map below illustrates approximately 75 per cent of workers who live in the municipality leave the municipality each day for work.
-The heaviest concentration of trips is to the City of Melbourne, the City of Hume in the west and suburbs to the south, which involve using both the Plenty Road and Epping Road-High Street north-south corridors.